ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 ## Visualizing the timers

 Try submitting this form and see how different delay times affect the timers.
 Loading spinners are set to display when `delayed` and `timeout` are true.
+Click multiple times to see the effect of `multipleSubmits = 'prevent'` as well.

 <Form {data} />